Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 • While customers should first approach their FIs to resolve any disputes, they should be made aware of the option to go to the Financial Industry Disputes Resolution Centre Ltd (FIDReC).

-If you would like to find out more about these regulations and how they may affect your business, please reach out to your usual Waystone Compliance Solution’s representative, or contact us below.
+If you would like to find out more about these regulations on fair dealing and how they may affect your business, please reach out to your usual Waystone representative or contact us below.

 Contact us